adafruit/Adafruit_nRF51822_Flasher/README.md

 - One of the following SWD debuggers connected to the module via the SWD pins:
 	- [Segger J-Link](https://www.adafruit.com/search?q=J-Link)
 	- [STLink/V2](https://www.adafruit.com/product/2548)
+	- Raspberry Pi GPIO
 - [Adalink](https://github.com/adafruit/Adafruit_Adalink) installed on your system (A Python JLinkExe wrapper used to flash the device)
 - [click](http://click.pocoo.org/4/) Python library:
 	- `sudo apt-get install python-pip`
 	- `sudo pip install click`

+### Jlink Requirements

+- git clone adalink, setup install adalink
+- download install jlink driver

-### STLink/V2 Requirements
+### STLink/V2 and RPi GPIO Requirements

-To use the STLink/V2 you will also need OpenOCD.
+To use the STLink/V2 or RPi GPIO you will also need OpenOCD.
 (See the [nRF51 OpenOCD Wiki Page](https://github.com/adafruit/Adafruit_nRF51822_Core/wiki/OpenOCD---STLink-V2) for further details).
 On a Raspberry Pi the following steps are required:

 Install libusb: